foxdonut/meiosis/docs/lessons/router-setup.md

 ## Setup / Hash Mode

-Let's look at how we can set up `meiosis-router`.
+Let's look at how we can set up `meiosis-router`, first in Hash Mode (this section), then in History Mode (next section).

 Make sure you have installed it, using
 [these instructions](https://github.com/foxdonut/meiosis/tree/master/helpers/router#installation).